reactioncommerce/reaction/packages/reaction-core/README.md

 ## Issues and Roadmap
 For development tasks/issues please use the [Reaction project issues](https://github.com/ongoworks/reaction/issues?state=open).
 We're keeping this as the central issue tracking for all our packages.

-To review our roadmap, check out our[Trello board](https://trello.com/b/ffwTH3tc/reaction-commerce)
+To review our roadmap, check out our [Trello board](https://trello.com/b/ffwTH3tc/reaction-commerce)

 ## Developer Documentation